 This will sound sarcastic but

-I really do appreciate strangers stopping me in a parking lot to tell stories of when they drove a car like mine.
+I do appreciate strangers stopping me in a parking lot to tell stories of when they drove a car like mine.

 My wife and I bought a compact SUV for our family.
 It has plenty of features but my favorite is the turbo.
-Whether revving or accelerating, I enjoy spooling sounds of the device sucking in air.
+Whether revving or accelerating, I enjoy spooling sounds of the device sucking in the air.
 I open the windows and ask, do you hear the turbo?!
 The answer is always, no.

-The minor lag being met with a sudden burst of acceleration is fun, the noise is exciting, but I quickly realize that no one else cares.
+The minor lag being met with a sudden burst of acceleration is fun, and the noise is exciting, but I quickly realize that no one else cares.

 So, how much knowledge is needed to prove a sufficient level of interest?